citp/privacy-policy-historical/h/ho/hom/homegain.com.md

 **Privacy questions**

 If you have any questions about our privacy policy, please contact us at [privacy@homegain.com](mailto:privacy@homegain.com).
-Our office address is 1250 45th Street, Ste.
-200, Emeryville, CA. 94608.
+Our office address is 6001 Shellmound St., Suite 550, Emeryville, CA. 94608.